baseprime/rest-resource/README.md

 ```

 # Acts like a Model
 You can use REST Resource like a RESTful Model.
-REST Resource tracks changes in each Resource instance's attributes and utilized RESTful HTTP Verbs like `GET`, `POST`, `PUT`, `PATCH`, and `DELETE` so you can call to it like you would a model:
+REST Resource tracks changes in each Resource instance's attributes and uses RESTful HTTP Verbs like `GET`, `POST`, `PUT`, `PATCH`, and `DELETE` accordingly:

 ```javascript
 let robin = new UserResource({